A step by step guide to choosing the best Galapagos cruise

 Now that we have narrowed down our research that leads to the best Galapagos Islands cruise, we need to look into the details. (see also the graphics below)

 Check the boat details -Is it big enough that guarantee a stable cruise if you are subject to seasickness?
-Or is it too big that can hold too many people and you don’t like big crowds?
+Or is it too big to hold too many people, and you don’t like big crowds?

-Check the itinerary – is there everything you want to see in the Galapagos Islands included in the itinerary?
+Check the itinerary – is everything you want to see in the Galapagos Islands included in the itinerary?
 Sometimes we need to be flexible if we don’t find the exact same itinerary that we have in mind.
 But probably there are must-see places that are non-negotiable for us.
-Or maybe we find exactly the itinerary we want but we don’t like the boat or it’s too expensive for our budget.
+Or maybe we find exactly the itinerary we want, but we don’t like the boat, or it’s too expensive for our budget.
 So make sure go through the itinerary properly.

-Check the previous customers reviews – it is always important to see what previous guests’ opinions are, but keep in mind that we have all different experience based also on personal expectations.
-So read the reviews but also make sure not to let one bad review prevent you from booking.
-If you are undecided about a negative review, ask the operator if what has been described is the truth.
+Check the previous customers’ reviews – it is always important to see what previous guests’ opinions are, but keep in mind that we have all different experiences based also on personal expectations.
+So read the reviews, but also make sure not to let one bad review prevent you from booking.
+If you are undecided about a negative review, ask the operator if the description is accurate.

 Check the final price – the rate that you see on the front page is approximate.
 You will need to simulate a booking if you want to see the real final price.
 In fact, you need to first select the cabin and each cabin a different price and then the system will calculate the taxes.